Aman-s12345/weatherapp/README.md

-# weatherapp
+# Weatherapp
-# StudyNotion - EdTech Platform
+# Search Weather Of Any Location
 :rocket: [Link to website][https://studynotion-frontend.vercel.app/]